 Please understand the connection between your tax filing status and the amount of support you receive or pay.

 Simply put, even though you could receive more financial aid if you file your taxes separately, it does not mean you should decide to file taxes separately.
 This is because the additional support might not be beneficial in the end.
+A bifurcation divorce allows spouses in a divorce to be restored to single persons' status while dealing with other pending issues.

 What Are the Benefits of Filing Taxes Jointly?